Hello: I have various weighting-related questions, which I have tried to list by similarity below:

 I think so, but I just wanted to confirm with you.
 Thanks very much.

-#5 Updated by Sung Park almost 8 years ago
+#5 Updated by Sung Park about 8 years ago

 Thank you for your help!